Introduction

 | Greenhouse crops | Cucumbers, basil, early cherry tomatoes | More likely under cover than outdoors |

 The most reliable June harvests are usually salad leaves, radishes, spring onions, strawberries, herbs, peas and broad beans.
-First early potatoes are also worth checking, but I would still treat them as a test-lift crop rather than assuming the whole row is ready.
+First early potatoes are also worth checking, but test-lift one plant before digging a full row.

 Crops like courgettes, cucumbers and tomatoes need more caution.
 They may start cropping in late June if they were started early or grown under cover, but they are not usually the main outdoor harvest yet for many UK growers.